tombrown3/mentee_task/README.md

     Identity : It gives a unique name to an object and enables one object to interact with other objects.

-To understand the state, behavior, and identity let us take the example of the class dog (explained above).
+To understand the state, behavior, and identity let us take the example of the class Student.

-    -The identity can be considered as the name of the dog.
+    -The identity can be considered as the name of the student.
     -State or Attributes can be considered as the breed, age, or color of the dog.
     -The behavior can be considered as to whether the dog is eating or sleeping.